-Update: The government has announced that the three-month MSP coverage wait period will be waived for eligible individuals effective March 1, 2020 and then re-implemented the wait period coverage on July 31, 2020.
-This waiver shows both that it’s possible to remove the wait period, and also that it’s beneficial to public health.
+Update: The government waived the three-month MSP coverage wait period effective March 1, 2020 and then re-implemented the wait period coverage on July 31, 2020.
+This temporary waiver shows both that it’s possible to remove the wait period, and also that it’s beneficial to public health.
 As a community, let’s continue to demand the complete removal of the wait period and expanding full health coverage for all!

 Before the COVID-19 crisis, British Columbia, Ontario and Quebec were the only provinces that deny three months of health coverage to people arriving or returning from outside of Canada.
 This exclusionary wait period prevents new immigrants, temporary foreign workers, returning Canadians and even some newborn Canadian babies from receiving health care coverage.